burgrp/surp-go/README.md

 - check all channels for blocking and capacity
 - implement sequence numbers and checks
-- implement nil
-- implement Set message
+- SET listeners on provider
 - implement Filtered socket
+- unit tests
+- truncated packets???